 DIRECTOR OF INTERNET MARKETING

-Tyler is the Internet Marketing Director at Farmore Marketing brings with him multiple years of internet marketing experience across a variety of industries.
-He loves to play golf, the UConn Huskies and travel to new places!
+Tyler is the Internet Marketing Director at Farmore Marketing.
+He brings several years of internet marketing experience across a variety of industries.
+He loves golf, the UConn Huskies, and traveling to new places!